Poet, Professor, Prankster

 It’s an 850-mile journey that once took less than two weeks.
 But the slack water from eight major dams along the way now seriously befuddles the vast majority of these world travelers who rely on current.
 The precious few who do survive the gauntlet have already begun the transformation to live entirely in salt water.
 That in itself is quite a feat!
 The Pacific Ocean will be its new home, as it travels a thousand miles in and around the Gulf of Alaska in search of food.

 Then one day the urge to return home is overpowering.
-When she begins the journey back up the Columbia River toward Idaho, she’s now larger than a man’s leg, and ready to scatter her eggs for the next generation.
+When she begins the journey back up the Columbia River toward Idaho, she’s sometimes larger than a man’s leg, and ready to scatter her eggs for the next generation.

 Heading back home, her body must adjust once more, to live in Idaho’s fresh unsalted water.
 That’s why scientists call salmon anadromous -- a fish who ascends rivers from the ocean to breed.
-If she does manage to survive all the death traps along the way – the eight dams, the warming water, the orca whales and the seals and the birds – this remarkable fish will arrive at the exact stream where it had begun life three to five years earlier.
+If she does manage to survive all the death traps along the way – the eight dams, the warming water, the orca whales and the seals and the birds – this remarkable fish will arrive at the stream where it had begun life three to five years earlier.

 “This is death, you know,” said Bill.
 “The instinct that drives the salmon out of the ocean and up the stream to a gravel bar, where she wiggles a nest for her redd.
 But she knows that she had to come, she had to spawn to continue the cycle, to continue her species.